Dead Animal in Your Yard or Attic? You Don't Have to Deal With It Yourself.

 Michigan DNR-Permitted Operators

-Every partner holds an Michigan DNR Commercial Wildlife Control Operator permit (Michigan NREPA Part 401), general liability insurance of at least $1M, and follows MDHHS rabies-vector handling protocols.
+We require partner operators to hold a Michigan DNR wildlife damage and nuisance control permit under NREPA Part 401 where the work requires one, general liability insurance of at least $1M, and follows MDHHS rabies-vector handling protocols.

 Indoor Recovery Specialists